Siliconrob/evolve-unofficial/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `public/map.html`: Holds the display map rendering.
+← `public/index.html`: Holds the web application.

-← `public/style.css`: The styling rules for the pages in your site.

 ← `index.js`: The **Node.js** server script for your new site.
 The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
 Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.